SynaLinks/synalinks-vibe/docs/examples/question_answering.md

 - Structured data models for questions and answers
 - A retrieval component to find relevant information
-- A robust program for processing questions and generating answers
+- Proper use of Synalinks' Generator for structured output handling
 - Tests to verify functionality
 - An optional web API for serving the system

+Key best practices demonstrated:

+1. Using DataModel classes to define structured inputs and outputs
+2. Leveraging Synalinks' Generator for automatic structured output handling
+3. Using the correct Program interface with the `call()` method
+4. Integrating external components like retrievers
+5. Proper testing with mocks

 You can extend this example by:

 - Implementing a real retrieval system (e.g., using vector databases)
-- Adding more sophisticated parsing logic
+- Adding evaluation metrics for your question answering system
 - Implementing advanced caching for better performance
 - Adding more validation and error handling
 - Expanding the API with additional endpoints

 For more examples, check out the other guides in this documentation.